 The Macallan story begins in 1824 when farmer Alexander Reid leased eight acres of land upon which to build a distillery.
-It wasn’t until later however, under the watchful eye of Roderick Kemp, that the distillery reached full flow and began to produce a malt which would earn the reputation it still holds today.
-Kemp had previously enjoyed a successful time at Talisker Distillery on the Isle of Skye but sold his stake in 1891 in order to buy the Macallan.
+It wasn’t until later however, under the watchful eye of Roderick Kemp, that the distillery reached new heights and began to produce a malt which would earn the reputation it still holds today.
+Kemp had previously enjoyed a successful time at Talisker Distillery on the Isle of Skye but sold his stake in 1891 in order to buy Macallan.
 For years the distillery remained in his family before they were bought out in 1996 by Highland Distillers, later to become Edrington.

 The Macallan is easily the most sought after whisky among collectors and can sell for hundreds of thousands, even holding the current world record for ‘most expensive whisky ever sold’ after a six litre Lalique Decanter of Macallan M Imperiale sold in 2014 for a whopping $628,000.

 The purchase of such collectors items is not without risk however.
 In 2002, an article in Whisky Magazine by Dave Broom raised concerns over the amount of old bottles (in apparently perfect condition) floating around the secondary market at the time.
 This was of particular interest to the people at Macallan who had been building an archive of old and rare bottlings for posterity (and occasional sale to collectors).
 Initial tests found that the bottles and labels at least were genuine but later laboratory tests on the liquid told a different story… In 2004 Macallan announced that ‘at least’ 11 of the bottles in their collection were fake and contained whisky no older than 10 years.
 Further research from Broom and his colleagues found that many of the fakes originated from Italy and were possibly even linked to the Italian Mafia.